 David: On the subject of side-effects from psychiatric medications, should people taking these meds expect side-effects?
 Is there any getting away from it?

 Dr. Watkins: The SSRI medications generally cause fewer side effects than some of the older antidepressants, but they can cause side effects in some people.
 Many people, especially those on high doses of SSRIs, get sexual problems from medications; often decreased desire or delayed orgasm.
 SSRIs can cause sedation.
 They can cause agitation or restlessness.
-I see the restlessness more in children and adolescents.
-That is why I am less likely to use Prozac as my first choice for a SSRI in some children.
+I see restlessness more in children and adolescents.
+That is why I am less likely to use Prozac as my first choice for an SSRI in some children.
 There are a number of other side effects of SSRIs including weight gain and headaches.

 David: Here's an audience comment, then we'll continue: